· ·

 How often should you update your bathroom?

-On average, a bathroom may need refreshing every 7–10 years, depending on wear, style changes, or functionality.
-Small updates every few years can help it feel fresh without a total redo.
+Most bathrooms benefit from a refresh every 7–10 years, depending on wear and style changes.
+Small updates every few years keep things feeling fresh without a major remodel.

 Does updating your bathroom add value?